 Common Thread Across All 15 Examples

 None of these sites are remarkable for visual innovation.
-What makes them effective is structural discipline: the right information in the right sequence, specific trust signals, and a conversion path that respects how their specific buyers make decisions.
-Copy that philosophy rather than the aesthetic.
+What makes them effective is structural discipline: the right information in the right sequence, specific trust signals, and a conversion path that respects how their buyers make decisions.
+Copy the philosophy, not the aesthetic.

 Start With Information Architecture, Not Visuals

-Every agency that talks about corporate website design will tell you this, but fewer actually do it.
-Designing a corporate website means starting with a sitemap and a user flow document before a single wireframe is drawn.
+Every agency says they start with strategy.
+Fewer actually do.
+Designing a corporate website means mapping the sitemap and user flows before touching a wireframe.
 The navigation structure you set in week one will be harder to change than any visual element.
 Sites like McKinsey and Deloitte are studied for their looks, but their real advantage is structural clarity.
 The website architecture and SEO connection runs deep: search engines reward logical hierarchies as much as visitors do.

 Design for the Buyer's Decision Journey

 Ask what your potential client needs to know to decide to contact you.
 Then ask what they need to know before that.
 Now map your content to answer those questions in sequence.
-Most corporate website designs fail this test because they're organized around the company's self-perception rather than the client's information needs.
+Most corporate website designs fail this test because they're organized around how the company sees itself, not what the client needs to know.
 Looking at the consulting firm website examples above, the pattern is consistent.
 FTI and Alvarez & Marsal both get this right: navigation starts from the visitor's situation, not the firm's service list.

 Use Real Data as Trust Signals

 The sites that earn credibility fastest use specific metrics.
 Not "we've helped hundreds of companies" but "our last seven restructuring clients averaged 34% EBITDA improvement."
-Not "trusted by leading enterprises" but a client logo row that your target buyer will actually recognize.
-Specificity is more persuasive than volume.
+Not "trusted by major enterprises" but a logo row your target buyer actually recognizes.
+Specificity beats volume every time.

 Treat Core Web Vitals as a Design Requirement